rob4abcba/MWS-Walkthrough-RL/README.md

 # mws-walkthrough
-A walkthrough of the Mobile Web Specialist Phase 1 - 3 projects of the Udacity Project
+A walkthrough of the Udacity Mobile Web Specialist (MWS) Nanodegree Restaurant Reviews Phases 1 - 3 Projects

 ## Please don't just copy and paste, is for your own benefit.